cezar-r/hyperliquid_mobile_app/REFACTOR_PLAN.md

 ## Styles and Defintions

+DO NOT DELETE FILES WITHOUT ASKING OR I WILL FUCKING MURDER YOU

 reference example on how to modularize shared/{components|styles}
 after screens are done, move all components but chart/LightweightChartBridge to modals/